Does On the Basis of Sex Uphold RBG’s Legacy?

-Director: Mimi Leder Starring: Felicity Jones, Armie Hammer Running Time: 120 minutes
+Director: Mimi Leder Starring: Felicity Jones, Armie Hammer Runtime: 120 minutes

 With the close of 2018 having put the integrity of the United States Supreme Court seats in the spotlight, the story of the remarkable Justice Ruth Bader Ginsberg is something that has been a notable cinematic feature of early 2019.
 This feature length adaptation of Ginsberg’s formative legal years could perhaps best be watched alongside the documentary RBG, which has garnered more critical acclaim thus far, securing a nomination for Best Documentary Feature at the Oscars.